 Rethinking Social Media to Organize Information and Communities eCourse

-You must follow the instructions contained in the PDF in order to receive your login information--and you must complete your registration in advance of the eCourse.
-The download link can be found on the final confirmation screen after you complete your purchase, and may also be accessed from your Account History.
+You must complete your registration in advance of the eCourse by following the instructions contained in the PDF download that accompanies your purchase.
+The download can be found on the final confirmation screen after you complete your purchase and may also be accessed from your account.
+Select "My Account" and then select the "Files" tab to see all of your digital downloads.

 - Learning Outcomes